ysskrishna/express-fastapi-performance-test/fastapi_async/README.md

 # FastAPI CRUD Load Testing

-This project demonstrates a FastAPI Sync application with CRUD operations
+This project demonstrates a FastAPI application with CRUD operations

 ## API Endpoints